lewisclark4/CI-MilestoneProjectThree/README.md

 A user can then submit the form which posts the data to the database.

+### Search recipes
+This function is available to all users on the recipes/ index page.

+This allows a user to enter a search for a key word (e.g. a recipe name, an ingredient or a username), and any applicable results will be returned.

+If there are no results returned, then a message is presented to the user to advise to try another search.

+### View Recipe
+C**R**UD -  **R**ead or 'view' recipes, either public or private.

+This is available to all users to select a recipe from the public or private recipe pages, and be able to view the details of that recipe, and the image that has been provided.

 ### Edit Recipe
+CR**U**D **U**pdate or 'edit' a recipe.

 This function is only available to the user that created the recipe, and the user has to be in session to be able to update the recipe, else they are displayed a message to advise they are not authorised to make changes to the recipe.

 This is very similar to the add recipe feature, but the page will display the details previously saved by the user.